milonmaze/privacy-terms-observatory/protonmail.com/privacy-policy.md

 Proton Calendar Privacy Policy
 Proton VPN Privacy Policy
 (new window)
+Proton Pass Privacy Policy

-By using the proton.me website and making use of a Proton Account (the “Account”) and all its related features, including Proton Mail, Proton Calendar, Proton Drive and Proton VPN (the “Services”), you understand that your data in relation with your use of our Services is processed according to the following privacy policy and its product-specific privacy policies (together, the "Privacy Policy").
+By using the proton.me or protonvpn.com website and making use of a Proton Account (the “Account”) and all its related features, including Proton Mail, Proton Calendar, Proton Drive, Proton VPN and Proton Pass (the “Services”), you understand that your data in relation with your use of our Services is processed according to the following privacy policy and its product-specific privacy policies (together, the "Privacy Policy").
 The Privacy Policy states (i) what data we collect through your access and uses of the Services; (ii) the use we make of such data; and (iii) the safeguards put in place to protect your data.
 The Privacy Policy is to be read and understood as being a complement to our terms and conditions.

 1. Legal framework